 Anyway, no. I beat Raime with my first tank character, even though it wasn’t easy.
 I remember blood, sweat, and liberal cursing for that fight, and while I tried him a few times solo this time around (and did decent damage.
 It’s just the slow, sweeping sword movement that got me every time), I eventually beat him with summons.
 I think it was the two NPCs, but it might have been with one NPC and one human.
 Might I say it’s so cool that these games are still being played?
 Not so cool was being invaded, but, yeah, I know it’s part of the game.
 A beloved part for many Souls players, so I begrudgingly accept it.

-Sir Alonne owned my ass every time we met.
+Sir Alonne had owned my ass every time we met in the past.
 I have difficulty with the quick human enemies, and he was no exemption to this.
 In addition, the area leading up to him is fairly brutal, and there’s a time limit to it as well–an interesting mechanic, and I was burned by it once or twice in the past.
 This time, I was resigned to spending two or three hours on him because I was going to beat him solo no matter what.
 I dug in deep and stomped my way to his fog gate with relatively little difficulty.
 I had to laugh, too, because one of the Let’s Players I watch (Super Best Friends, Woolie on the sticks for DS II, Pat ‘helping’, and I’m talking about Pat) was ranting about how he was grinding for the Blacksteel Katana, which the Alonne Knights in the Iron Keep drop, but rarely.
 The problem is, the enemies permanently disappear after 15 deaths (I think it’s 15), which means if you don’t get that drop by the fifteenth death, you don’t get it at all.
 I hated this addition to the formula, as did most Souls players.
 I understand why it was added, but enemies respawning is one of the mainstays of Soulsborne games.

 Anyhoo, Pat was ranting about trying to grind for two of the Blacksteel Katana for hours and while he got one fairly early on, he didn’t get the other.
 The area was depopulated, so he couldn’t get the second one.
 What he apparently didn’t know/figure out was that the Alonne Knights in this area drop the Blacksteel Katana as well.
 In my first run, I got two from the knights themselves, and there’s one in the bottom area–which apparently Pat didn’t explore/didn’t remember.
 I cracked myself up over the idea of tweeting him to taunt him about my incredible luck, but I kept that to myself.